 A hormone readiness assessment is an evaluation conducted by a healthcare professional to determine if a patient is ready to begin hormone therapy.

 The World Professional Association for Transgender Health Standards of Care requires an assessment before hormone therapy is started.
-Care in B.C. is guided by Version 7 of the Standards, which were published in 2011.
+Care in B.C. is guided by Version 8 of the Standards (WPATH SOC-8), which were published in 2022.

 Many primary care providers including family physicians, nurse practitioners and pediatricians have received training and are able to assist with readiness assessment for hormone therapy.
 Counsellors, psychologists and psychiatrists may also perform hormone readiness assessments and write letters of recommendation to clinicians who are able to prescribe.